rayzkaunda/datarigs.github.io/_posts/2018-12-18-customer-segmentation-with-k-means-in-spark.md

 In the pie chart we can see the different payment methods and the percentage of customer churn for each.
 For example, for credit card and automatic payments the churn was 2.27% and for bank tranfers it was 4.41%.
 Furthermore, the churn for mailed checks was 4.67% and electronic checks was 13.22%.
 From this we can form a hypothesis of our dataset and before performing our analysis.

 ### TRAIN K-MEANS
-Fist we use the StringIndexer transformer to index all categorical columns and the the VectorAssembler to transform our features columns to a single vector column as required for hypothesis testing and the K-means algorithm.
+First we use the StringIndexer transformer to index all categorical columns and the the VectorAssembler to transform our features columns to a single vector column as required for hypothesis testing and the K-means algorithm.

 ```scala
 //Index categorical columns